 "Trumpeter Imogen Hancock soared like a seraph..."
 The Times

 Imogen has premiered a number of solo works including Stephen Dodgson’s Trumpet Concerto and Trinculo by Sally Beamish, commissioned for her by the Park Lane Group.
-In 2015 Imogen was awarded a Julius Isserlis Scholarship by the Royal Philharmonic Society for pursuing studies abroad, and chose to spend seven weeks in Oslo early in 2017, working with renowned soloist Tine Thing Helseth and trumpeters from the Oslo Philharmonic Orchestra and Den Norske Opera.
+In 2015 Imogen was awarded a Julius Isserlis Scholarship by the Royal Philharmonic Society for pursuing studies abroad.
+She chose to spend seven weeks in Oslo in early 2017, working with renowned soloist Tine Thing Helseth and trumpeters from the Oslo Philharmonic Orchestra and Den Norske Opera.
 As a Britten-Pears Young Artist, Imogen also spent a week in November 2017 at Snape Maltings, receiving solo masterclasses from world-famous trumpeter Håkan Hardenberger.

 Recent orchestral highlights for Imogen comprise performing with the Royal Philharmonic Orchestra, Academy of St Martin in the Fields, Rambert and the Multi-Story Orchestra.
 Imogen is also an alumna of Southbank Sinfonia and a regular deputy for The Phantom of the Opera in the West-End.
 Upcoming performances include 'Best of Broadway' and 'Classical Spectacular' shows with the RPO at the Royal Albert Hall and a performance of Handel's Theodora with the Britten-Pears Baroque Orchestra at Snape Maltings.